 In 2015 the band changes direction a bit, with singer Joe Psalmist, from Lagos, Nigeria joining the band for their winter/spring tour of the peninsula, Balearic Islands and even a trip to the African continent to play in Ceuta.
 Additionally, they return to the studios of Radio 3 for another nationally televised in studio concert.

 Joe’s soulful voice and inimitable stage presence brings the band to the next level.
 They spend winter recording a new album, and then spend the summer touring Spain and France once again, highlighted by multiple visits to Madrid in the Fiestas de San Isidro and the Festival de Cultura Inquieta, plus a return to Ibiza.
 Fall 2015 saw the release of their third studio album, It’s Time, combining brand new songs with brand new remixes as well.
-2016 has seen the band on their first North American tour as well as hitting up London and France.
+2017 has seen the band on their second North American tour as well as hitting up Berlin, London and France.

 (+34) 672 656 014